Home > News > ‘You are not alone’ says Foundation PlayMaker

 Throughout Mental Health Awareness week, the Foundation have highlighted projects such as the Team Mates programme in schools, which tackles mental health at an early age, and the Croydon Eagles Mental Health Football Team, run for people living with a mental illness.

-Soccer Schools return to south London this Easter – book now
+Easter Soccer Schools are open – book now

 Read More